CHANTICLEER INT’L BOOK AWARDS – The CIBAs

 Round 9: Overall Competition between the FIRST PLACE CATEGORY POSITIONS to determine the division’s grand prize winner.
 Division Grand Prize Winners will be announced at the CIBA Awards Ceremony and Banquet at the annual Chanticleer Authors Conference.

 Round 10: The OVERALL GRAND PRIZE WINNER from the 22 DIVISIONS GRAND PRIZE WINNER will be chosen and announced at the CIBA Awards Ceremony and Banquet at the annual Chanticleer Authors Conference.

 Only First Place Category winners may compete for the Overall Winner of the Chanticleer International Book Awards.
 There will be only one Grand Prize Division award winner for each of the twenty-two divisions.
 There will be only one Grand Prize Winner award winner for each division whether or not it is a manuscript or a published book.

 The CIBA Grand Prize Award Winners will compete for the Overall Grand Prize Award Winner Best Book and the one $1,000 USD grand prize (for the OVERALL BEST BOOK only).

 The Overall Best Book winner will receive $ 1,000 plus prizes and promotion.
 The winner will be announced at the April awards gala held at the Chanticleer Authors Conference.
 There will be only one Overall Best Book Winner.
 Only Grand Prize Genre award winners compete for Best Book.

 Chanticleer Book Reviews retains the right to not declare “default winners.”
 Winning works are decided upon merit only and not empty slots.

 We may limit the number of entries so that judging is fair and consistent.

 Please visit this website often for updates!
-Please do not hesitate to contact info@ChantiReviews.com about any concerns, questions, or suggestions about CBR writing competitions.
+Please do not hesitate to contact info@ChantiReviews.com for any concerns, questions, or suggestions about CBR writing competitions.
 Your input is important to us.